 1. Set goals & priorities

-Make sure you get clear of why exactly you need distributed teams.
+Make sure you’re clear on exactly why you need distributed teams.
 Logically, in the job description, you should list which experts you need to build a remote team of developers from scratch.
 It is the basis your HR department or third-party marketplace will rely on to seek great candidates.
 Once you set precise requirements & expectations, you are all set up to make a new hire.

 2. First screen

-Zoom video calls seem the most effective than all other online interview techniques.
-They can give you a look and feel of the person’s values.
+Zoom video calls seem the most effective of all other online interview techniques.
+They give you a look and feel of the person’s values.
 Cultural fit is key to successful remote team management.

 When someone applies for a remote role at your company and seems to be a solid match, it doesn’t mean that this person is a good fit as a remote worker.
 In most cases, a 30-minute face-to-face call with a hiring manager or team lead can help you understand how this new employee can add value to your existing team.
 You can also use this remote developer interview tool for skills assessment and the candidate’s readiness to work.

 Another good step is to check whether the candidate has skills and traits that distinguish them from others.
-Find the list of such traits to check them below.
+Find a list of such traits to check look below.

-- Prioritizing.
+• Prioritizing.
 If working remotely, this skill will help a lot when the task is still unclear.
-Knowing how to focus on the main functions and paying less attention to some non-urgent ones will signify the right candidate.
+Knowing how to focus on the main functions and paying less attention to some non-urgent ones signifies the right candidate.

-In addition to it, the first chat is what shines a light on the remote candidate’s values.
+In addition, the first chat is what shines a light on the remote candidate’s values.
 If people apply for a remote work position, they should be helpful, dedicated, and result-oriented.
 They also should be great at working and managing their priorities independently.
-In addition to it, they should be profound in writing.
+Furthermore, they should have proper writing skills.
 Hiring remote workers with such qualities will save you much time and hassle.
 Therefore, you will be able to find a good fit without needing a pesky recruiter.

-And one more thing to pay attention to when you hire a remote development team is your candidate’s ability to teamwork.
+One more thing to pay attention to when you hire a remote development team is your candidate’s ability to work as part of a team.

 3. Technical screen

-Scheduling a tech interview is a must if you are looking for a technical remote position.
-Making a short (2-4 hours) exam will help you evaluate the depth of a candidate’s technical knowledge.
+Scheduling a tech interview is a must if you are looking to fill a technical remote position.
+Creating a short (2–4 hours) exam helps you evaluate the depth of a candidate’s technical knowledge.
 Once the candidate passes the exam, you may assign a trial project.
-It will make it easier for you to test applicants on their potential output (ex., quality of the code, analytical skills, logical thinking, etc.).
+It will make it easier for you to test applicants on their potential output (ex., quality of the code, analytical skills, and logical thinking).

 Want to hire a remote development team?
 Why not give them a small team task to understand how well they complement each other?

 For non-technical positions, you may find the hiring process more complex, especially if you make the selection remotely.
 If you are looking for a manager for your distributed team, it is essential to understand a person’s competencies.
-In addition to that, you’ll have to make sure that a candidate has a great sense of independence, collaboration, and brilliant communication skills.
+In addition, you’ll have to make sure that a candidate has a great sense of independence, collaboration, and brilliant communication skills.

 4. Final interview

-Make sure you leave an opportunity for them to ask any questions that may be lingering.
+Make sure you give them an opportunity to ask questions.
 Also, don’t forget to ask final questions yourself, as you need to ensure that a candidate is a perfect match for your distributed team.
-Here are examples of these interview questions:
+Here are examples of some interview questions:

-- Are you able to meet strict deadlines, not rescuing the work-life balance?
+• Are you able to meet strict deadlines, without disturbing the work-life balance?

 If answers to these and any other questions are what you expected to hear, it’s time to make an offer with which your candidate will be genuinely excited.
 For this reason, you should discuss all the salary questions in advance.
 Also, you should have a clear understanding of average software development salary rates in the engineer’s region.

 If you are hesitant about whether a candidate is a good fit, you can ask other companies for feedback.
 It is an excellent opportunity to see how it feels to work with a person you are interviewing.
-No matter the position, if a candidate has made a considerable contribution to the overall team progress, you’re feeling much more confident about them and their ability to address any questions that may arise.
+No matter the position, if the candidate has made a considerable contribution to the overall team progress and you feel confident about them and their ability, then they are probably the best-suited person for the position.

 5. Job offer

 Though all the efforts taken before are just about to pay off, it’s too early to pop a bottle of champagne.
-Once the final video meeting with your candidate happens, you should send over the official job offer along with a summary of the perks you offer.
+After the final video meeting with your candidate, you should send over the official job offer along with a summary of the perks you offer.
 To hire a remote software engineer, you should discuss a contract with respective managers and your legal department.
-Then, you wait for approval from your candidate, and finally, welcome a new member to your team!
+Then, you wait for approval from your candidate and, finally, welcome a new member to your team.

-Once the signature is ready, you are all set to onboard a new remote employee.
+Once the contract is signed, you are all set to onboard a new remote employee.
 Arranging a short trip to your office is an excellent opportunity to help them further break the ice and make friends with new teammates.
-It is also a great way to learn its history and values.
+It is also a great way to learn about its history and values.

-It is good to have a person in your in-house team who will be able to help the remote developers to get along with the working environment, will onboard the developer not to feel superfluous among those who work on the project or in the company for a long time already.
-Having such a person is a good idea as the new developer will surely have many questions about the company, project or some working processes, so it will help them join the team easier.
+It is good to have a person in your in-house team who helps the remote developers get along within the working environment.
+Having such a person is a good idea as the new developer will surely have many questions about the company, project, or some working processes, so it will help them join the team easier.

-You shouldn’t neglect his part when you hire a remote development team because it helps build a loyal relationship in a company.
+You shouldn’t neglect their part when you hire a remote development team because it helps build company loyalty.

 Browse 500+ Dev Teams Available for Hire

 Step 3.
-Be Aware of Traps to Avoid & Tips to Follow
+Traps to Avoid & Tips to Follow

 1. Management